Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 - T-Mobile 5G Mid-Band: n25, n41, n66, n77

-- T-Mobile 5G mmW Bands: n260, n261 (Note that mmWave is only available in a handful of areas)
+- T-Mobile 5G mmW Bands: n260, n261 (Note that mmWave is only available in a small handful of areas)

 T-Mobile names for its two 5G networks: